legend80s/dolphin/src/README.md

-# dolphin
+# Dolphin

-> Chrome Extension - Auto Text Decoder.
+> 🐬 Auto Text Decoder - A Chrome Extension.
 >
 > Apply `decodeURIComponent` to all the encoded content in the page.